Ethical AI implementation framework: A 2026 Guide to Responsible AI

 - Establish Governance and Oversight Mechanisms: Create a governance structure to oversee the implementation of the ethical AI framework.
 This may involve establishing an ethics committee or appointing a responsible AI officer.
 Define clear roles and responsibilities for ensuring compliance with the ethical guidelines.

-- Implement Training and Awareness Programs: Provide training to employees and stakeholders on the ethical principles and guidelines.
+- Implement training and Awareness Programs: Provide training to employees and stakeholders on the ethical principles and guidelines.
 Raise awareness about the potential ethical risks associated with AI and the importance of responsible AI development and deployment.

 - Integrate Ethics into the AI Development Lifecycle: Incorporate ethical considerations into every stage of the AI development lifecycle, from data collection and model training to deployment and monitoring.
 Use tools and techniques such as fairness testing, explainability audits, and privacy impact assessments to identify and mitigate potential ethical risks.